-Both the X-A5 and the Z6 are recent models that are part of the current product line-up.
-The X-A5 replaced the earlier Fujifilm X-A3, while the Z6 does not have a direct predecessor.
+The Z6 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-A5 and the Nikon Z6?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Fujifilm X-A5:

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Less disturbing: Has an electronic shutter option for completely silent shooting.

 - More compact: Is smaller (117x68mm vs 134x101mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 314g or 47 percent) and hence easier to carry around.

 - Longer lasting: Can take more shots (450 versus 310) on a single battery charge.